beradeep/TechConferenceApp/README.md

 ## Features
 - [x] Classification of events - live, upcoming, past
-- [x] Sort conferences based on time of occurance and name
+- [x] Sort conferences based on time of occurrence and name
 - [x] Search for conferences
 - [x] Individual portrayal of an event details
 - [x] Search location on Google Maps